Plan a Trip to US National Parks in February

 US National Parks in February

-A February vacation to the southern US National Parks means a relief from hot temperatures and pesky bugs!
+If you’re looking for US National Park vacation ideas in February, you’ll find cold temperatures at many of the northern National Parks.
+At the southern US National Parks this time of year means a relief from hot temperatures and pesky bugs!

 National Parks packing list for spring summer fall and winter